We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are some advantages and disadvantages of using LetsGetChecked’s services, including:

-- all tests are cleared and approved by the Food and Drug Administration (FDA)
+- all tests are Food and Drug Administration (FDA) cleared and approved

 - some tests are more affordable than competitors